raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/mp_install_esp32.rst

 Upload code
 ===========

+All the code for this project is on GitHub.
+It's a bit a mess, but for the micropython you should look at the corresponding directory.

-Open `solar_flare_alert.py`, `libs/micropython-wifi_manager/wifi_manager.py`, and `rainbow2.py` in Thonny.
+There are three files needed,`solar_flare_alert.py`, `libs/micropython-wifi_manager/wifi_manager.py`, and `rainbow2.py`

+You can open them in Thonny.

 In `solar_flare_alert.py`, check if the options are correct, especially if the \
-LED pins are correct,
-the pin names on ESPs are a bit weird from time to time.
+LED pins are correct, the pin names on ESPs are a bit weird from time to time.

-In the file boot.py, which should already be on the board, change the line `import main` to `import solar_flare_alert` if it is there, or else just add the line `import solar_flare_alert`
+In the file boot.py, which should already be on the board, change the line `import main` to `import solar_flare_alert` if it is there, or else just add the line `import solar_flare_alert`.
+This will make sure that the program starts automatically when the board is powered.

+On the esp32 board, you will see that the files are already there.
+You can of course work on those ones too.
+They might be outdated though, so you can decide whatever is best for you.
+If you want to contribute and submit them to GitHub you *have to* use the latest ones.

-Save all files in the esp32 directory.
-You do not need to make subfolders, you can save everything in the main folder.
+Saving files from Thonny to the esp32 board, you do not need to make subfolders there, you can save everything in the main folder.

 Wiring